dev-cruz/Fibonacci-Draw/README.md

-Drawing the fibonacci's sequence squares using the turtle library.
+Drawing the squares of Fibonacci sequence using the turtle library.
-The user have input the number of squares to be drawn.
+The user must enter the number of squares to be drawn.